calgo-lab/gwl-forecast-pipeline/README.md

 While many parts of the pipeline are OS-agnostic, the _Data Preparation Stage_ relies on subprocesses that are specific to Linux.
-The Rasterization of geo-spatial data is done with the help of the [`gdal`-library](https://gdal.org/).
+The Rasterization of geospatial data is done with the help of the [`gdal`-library](https://gdal.org/).
 In order to run the _Data Preparation Stage_ the libraries `gdal-bin` and `libgdal-dev` are required to be installed on your system.